What are scholarly resources?

-This year will be the largest and most challenging for Berkeley, and the Library, as we work to eliminate the deficit based on a four-year plan stipulated by the Office of the President.
+The cuts over these two years will be the largest and most challenging for Berkeley, and the Library, as we work to eliminate the deficit based on a four-year plan stipulated by the Office of the President.
 The cut to our scholarly resources budget will likely be the most visible, and perhaps most upsetting, across campus.
 The reductions are painful to the Library and the scholars we serve.

 Providing access to scholarly resources is one of the Library’s core services.
 We are a public good that benefits the entire Berkeley community — connecting researchers with materials, regardless of discipline, department, or school.
 A reduction this drastic affects us all.